Skip to main content

 Debt Snowball Method

-The debt snowball method, popularized by Dave Ramsey, is a debt payoff strategy based on behavioral psychology rather than pure mathematics.
-You list all debts from smallest balance to largest, make minimum payments on everything, and throw all extra money at the smallest debt until it's paid off.
-Then you roll that payment into the next smallest debt.
+The debt snowball, made famous by Dave Ramsey, bets on human psychology over pure math.
+You line up your debts from smallest balance to largest, make minimum payments on everything, and pour every extra dollar into the smallest one.
+Once it's gone, you roll that entire payment into the next smallest.

-The snowball analogy is apt: as each small debt is eliminated, the monthly payment you were making on it gets added to the payment on the next debt.
-Your monthly debt payment "snowballs" larger and larger as you eliminate each balance, accelerating the payoff of larger debts.
+The name fits: as you knock out each small debt, the payment you were making on it gets added to the next target.
+Your monthly debt payment grows—snowballs—and the bigger debts start falling faster than you'd expect.

-Some financial advisors recommend a hybrid approach: use the snowball for most debts, but if one debt has an extremely high interest rate (like a 29% credit card), prioritize that regardless of balance.
-The best debt payoff strategy is the one you'll actually follow through on.
+Some advisors suggest a hybrid: use the snowball for most debts, but if one debt has a sky-high rate—say 29%—tackle that one first no matter what.
+Ultimately, the best payoff strategy is the one you'll actually stick with.

 Frequently Asked Questions